TanukiCraft/docs/_sources/index.rst.txt

 **TanukiCraft** is a Minecraft server featuring a customized Towny mode and a Java-Bedrock Crossplay Oneblock mode.
 ..
-   [note] add refs, more info, make it appealing for this page only
+   [comment] add refs, more info, make it appealing for this page only
 hyperlink: `Open Food Facts database <https://world.openfoodfacts.org/>`_ text *formatting* and some **more** formatting